go-chi/chi/README.md

 ## net/context?

-`net/context` is a tiny library written by [Sameer Ajmani](https://github.com/Sajmani) that provides a simple interface to signal context across goroutines.
+`net/context` is a tiny library written by [Sameer Ajmani](https://github.com/Sajmani) that provides a simple interface to signal context across call stacks and goroutines.

 Learn more at https://blog.golang.org/context